 Unconditional promises to give, that are expected to be collected within one year, are recorded at net realizable value which approximates fair value at the date of the pledge.
 Unconditional promises to give in future periods are initially recorded at estimated fair value determined using the discounted present value of expected cash flows and subsequently amortized over the expected payment period, net of an allowance for uncollectible pledges.
 The discount rates are determined at the time the unconditional promise to give is initially received.
-Contributions to be received in future years are discounted using a risk-free rate of approximately 3.25 percent for the years ended June 30, 2019 and 2018.
+Contributions to be received in future years are discounted using a risk-free rate of approximately 3.25 percent for the years ended June 30, 2020 and 2019.
 Contributions receivable are written off on an annual basis when determined by management to be uncollectible.
 Management determines that a contribution receivable is uncollectible based on the length of time that has passed since the last contribution has been received from that donor, which is usually in excess of one year.
-The Foundation's contributions receivable for the fiscal year end June 30, 2019 was \$0.
+The Foundation's contributions receivable for the fiscal years ended June 30, 2020 and June 30, 2019 were \$1,666 and \$0, respectively.